 - Disability benefits

 - To learn more

-Financial resources are available to help people with cancer afford the care they need.
-These resources can be helpful if you don’t have health insurance, or if your health plan doesn’t cover the care you need.
+Here, we’ll look at some of the new and existing resources that may be available to help people with cancer afford the care they need.
+Some of these resources can be helpful if you don’t have health coverage.
 They include government programs that help low-income people get cancer screenings or treatment, disability benefits, aid from voluntary organizations, and living benefits from life insurance policies, including viaticals (these will be explained later on).
-Even if you have health insurance, you may soon find out that it doesn’t cover all the costs involved.
+Even if you have health insurance, you may find out that it doesn’t cover all the costs involved.
 And even if you are well-insured, cancer can still cause financial problems.

 It’s important to have accurate, up-to-date information and a good understanding of your financial situation and insurance coverage.
-And, if your insurance cost is not deducted from your paycheck, it’s important to pay your monthly insurance premiums on time.
-Having no health insurance can be scary.
-But there are other options you might want to think about.
+And, if your monthly health insurance premiums are not deducted from your paycheck, it’s important to make sure you pay them on time to keep the coverage you have.
+Having no health insurance can be scary, but there are still options.

 Here we will cover:

 Last Medical Review: 02/16/2015